The Bylaws of The Coral Ridge Association

 ARTICLE X ATTENDANCE

-Any Board member failing to attend three (3) Board meetings in one year without good cause reported to the Recording Secretary within thirty (30) days of the absence shall forfeit his or her position on the Board.
-Good cause shall be determined by the Board of Governors.
+Any Board member who is absent without excuse from three (3) Board meetings during any one year term shall forfeit his or her position on the Board subject to consideration and approval of the Board of Governors.

 ARTICLE XI INDEMNIFICATION